tanishq-sharma-013/calculator-window-11-/README.md

 # calculator-window-11-
-A clone of windows calculator
+A clone of windows calculator using basic html, css and js